HomeBlogThe Ultimate Lake Tahoe Camping Guide

 You’ll also be at the base of Desolation Wilderness, a prime destination for hiking and really sinking your teeth into the natural beauty of the Sierra Nevada mountains.

 The sites at DL Bliss are fairly small and equipped with basic amenities only.
-While there’s no hook-ups, campers have access to restrooms and showers, grills and bear-proof storage lockers.
-But with natural highlights like Lester Beach, Rubicon Trail and Calawee Cove all so near, the amenities hardly matter.
+While there are no hook-ups, campers have access to restrooms and showers, grills and bear-proof storage lockers.
+But with natural highlights like Lester Beach, the Rubicon Trail, and Calawee Cove all so near, the amenities hardly matter.

 A basic campground with small, sometimes unlevel sites, it’s best suited to tent camping, although trailers and RVs are welcome in certain sites.
 There’s no hook-ups here, but there are hot pay-showers in newly renovated restrooms.
 There’s also a boat-in only campground on the other end of Emerald Bay that will knock your socks off.